arnauddesombre/Asteroids/README.md

 This game was developed for Joe Warren, John Greiner, Stephen Wong and Scott Rixner's Coursera class "Interactive Programming in Python", and designed to work in CodeSkulptor (www.codeskulptor.org).

 Olivier Pirson has developed a SimpleGUICS2Pygame module to translate CodeSkulptor to Pygame.
-Asteroids requires Python 2, SimpleGUICS2Pygame (pip install SimpleGUICS2Pygame), and Pygame.
+Asteroids requires Python 2, SimpleGUICS2Pygame (pip install SimpleGUICS2Pygame), and Pygame (from http://www.pygame.org/download.shtml).

 Asteroids.bat launches the game with the command:<br>
 <i>python -O -OO asteroids.py --stop-timers</i>